See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles

-(i) General proprietary MLLM-based agents struggle to accurately execute state control instructions.
-For all three general proprietary MLLM-based agents, the O-AMR consistently falls below 40\%, underscoring their inability to accurately execute state control instructions.
-Additionally, the near-100\% P-TMR and only about 20\% P-AMR highlight the limited grounding capabilities of general proprietary MLLM-based agents.
-A similar weakness is also observed in the large discrepancy between N-FPTR and N-FPR.
+(\romannumeral 1) General proprietary MLLM-based agents perform poorly in toggle control tasks.
+All three general proprietary MLLM-based agents yield O-AMR below 40\%, with near-100\% P-TMR and only about 20\% P-AMR, highlighting the limited grounding capabilities of general proprietary MLLM-based agents.
+A large gap between N-FPTR and N-FPR further confirms this limitation.

-(ii) Open-source MLLM-based agents achieve higher performance but remain unsatisfactory.
-Optimized for agentic tasks, the O-AMR of open-source MLLM-based agents is notably higher than that of proprietary agents, with Qwen-2-VL-72B achieving the highest O-AMR of 66.42\% due to its large parameter scale.
-However, for small-scale agents, the O-AMRs remain unsatisfactory, with only the reasoning-reinforced AgentCPM-GUI-8B and GUI-R1-7B exceeding 50\%.
+(\romannumeral 2) Open-source MLLM-based agents perform better but still remain unsatisfactory.
+Their O-AMR exceeds that of proprietary agents, with Qwen-2-VL-72B reaching 66.42\%, benefiting from its larger model scale.
+However, small-scale models still underperform, with only AgentCPM-GUI-8B exceeding 60\% due to its enhanced reasoning abilities.

-(iii) All multimodal agents demonstrate a strong bias towards varying the toggle state, leading to erroneous toggling.
-Across all representative multimodal agents, the P-FNR consistently stays low, whereas the N-FPTR remains relatively high.
-Additionally, for open-source MLLM-based agents in particular, the N-FPR is also non-negligible, indicating significant erroneous toggling.
-These results reveal a strong bias toward predicting \texttt{CLICK} to change the toggle state for most toggle control instructions, even when the current state already matches the desired state, highlighting the inability of multimodal agents to perform careful analysis and reasoning before making toggle decisions.
+(\romannumeral 3) All agents exhibit a strong toggling bias.
+Results of low P-FNR, relatively high N-FPTR, and non-negligible N-FPR across all agents reflect a consistent tendency to predict \texttt{CLICK} regardless of current toggle state, highlighting ineffective reasoning in toggle decisions.